markmerker/thinkcspy/_sources/GeneralIntro/LPS/OperatorsAndOperands2.rst

 For example, here we convert 645 minutes into hours.

 This code shows the use of variables as operands.
+The code tried to solve the problem: Think about the problem, 645 minutes is how many hours?

 .. activecode:: lps-oao2-code1
     :nocanvas:
     :nocodelens:
+    :hidecode:

     total_minutes = 645
     hours = total_minutes / 60